 The key to understanding adhesion in a way that will allow you to control it is appreciating and understanding how delicate surfaces are.

-Figure 1: The molecular levels hidden on the surfaces of your parts and items.
+Figure 1: The molecular levels are hidden on the surfaces of your parts and items.

 Tribal Knowledge and Outdated Testing Methods